elestio/terraform-provider-elestio/docs/resources/nebula.md

 - `datacenter` (String) The datacenter of the provider where the service will be hosted.
 You can look for available datacenters in the [providers documentation](https://docs.elest.io/books/elestio-terraform-provider/page/providers-datacenters-and-server-types).
 Requires replace to change it.
 - `project_id` (String) Identifier of the project in which the service is.
 Requires replace to change it.
 - `provider_name` (String) The name of the provider to use to host the service.
 You can look for available provider names in the [providers documentation](https://docs.elest.io/books/elestio-terraform-provider/page/providers-datacenters-and-server-types).
 Requires replace to change it.
 - `server_type` (String) The server type defines the power and memory allocated to the service.
 Each `provider_name` has a list of available server types.
 You can look for available server types in the [providers documentation](https://docs.elest.io/books/elestio-terraform-provider/page/providers-datacenters-and-server-types).
-You can only upgrade it, not downgrade.
+You can only upgrade it, not downgrade.<br/>Requires replace to update the server type with the provider `scale_way`.

 ### Optional